Starting a food business, like anything else, comes with its rewards and challenges.

 - A business license from your city or state.

 - A food service license from the state or town for any establishment that serves food.

 - A Certificate of Occupancy (CO) deeming your restaurant safe for customers to occupy.

 - A tavern license if you only want to sell beer and wine.

 - A liquor license for those that want to serve hard liquor for cocktails.

 - A cabaret license if you’re going to have an area for customers to dance.

-Of course, POS systems, like everything on our checklist varies, based on the unique concept of your business.
-For example, a POS system for a quick-service restaurant will have different features and functionality than one for a full-service restaurant and bar.
+POS systems, like everything on our checklist, vary based on what type of food business you’re looking to open.
+For example, a quick-service POS will have different features and functionality than one for a full-service restaurant or bar.
 It’s up to you to do your research and find one that best fits your business model.

 The Bottom Line